What to Do in Collie After Work

 Fishing

 The Collie River and surrounding waterways are popular spots for freshwater fishing, with bream and bass among the common catches.
-It’s the kind of activity that doesn’t demand much — find a quiet spot, set up, and let the day go.
+It’s the kind of activity that doesn’t demand much—find a spot, set up, and enjoy some peace and quiet.

 Keep Active: Fitness & Recovery